Policy Number: HR201822-1.0G | Version/Last Updated: 1.0 December 2018 | Audience: Public | Commencement: March 2014 (reviewed 2018)

 - 6.0 Investigation Protocols

-SCS adheres to the guidelines for investigation practices outlined in the NSW Ombudsman Guidelines as best practice.
-However, the process is constantly reviewed and may be refined at times, due to risk assessment or practical implications impacting upon the process.
+SCS adheres to the guidelines for investigation practices outlined in the NSW Ombudsman Guidelines and the NSW Ombudsman’s Child Protection Fact Sheet: Planning and conducting an investigation as best practice.
+The process is constantly reviewed and may be refined at times, due to risk assessment or practical implications impacting upon the process.
 The following protocols are applied:

 - The person against whom the allegation is made, is advised in writing of the allegations.